donkirkby/donimoes/docs/rules.md

 ### Dominosa Strategy
 There are several methods to deduce where the dominoes must be placed, and it's helpful to write notes on the puzzle.
 Often, you can tell where a domino can't be before you know where it must be.
-Here are some rules to help you make
+The following are some rules to help you make progress.
+The easiest puzzles in this collection only require a couple of these rules, and then the later puzzles require more and more different rules to solve.

-progress:
+In each section below are two diagrams.
+The one on the left shows a puzzle in progress where some of the dominoes have been placed using some combination of rules, and the diagram on the right shows the next step that uses that section's rule.

+#### Rule 1: One Neighbour
+    0|0 1 x 0|0 1
+                -
+    1 1 0 x 1 1 0

-1. Look for a number that only has one neighbour, and join it with its neighbour.
+Look for a number that only has one neighbour, and join it with its neighbour.
 Particularly check near the last pair you joined.
+In this example, the top right corner only has one neighbour.

+#### Rule 2: Newly Joined
+    2|1 0 2 x 2|1 0 2
+                    ~
+    0|0 2 1 x 0|0 2S1

+    1 1 2 0 x 1 1S2 0

-2. If you have a newly joined pair of numbers, check if the same pair appears elsewhere.
-Split the other location, because you can't have two dominoes the same.
-Also check all of the other neighbours that the newly joined pair might have joined with.
-Those pairs of numbers might now be unique.
+If you have a newly joined pair of numbers, check if the same pair appears elsewhere.
+Split the other locations, because you can't have two dominoes the same.
+Also check all of the other neighbours that the newly joined pair might have joined with, and treat those pairs as newly split.
+In this example, the two/one domino in the top left corner has just been joined based on rule 1.
+That means that the two and one in the top right corner cannot be joined, along with a few other two and one pairs.
+The easiest way to remember that is to draw the boundary between the dominoes there.
+Fill in the gap between the two grey lines.

+#### Rule 3: Newly Split
+    1 1 1 2 x 1 1 1 2

+    1 0|0 2 x 1 0|0 2
+              -
+    0 2 2 0 x 0 2 2 0

-3. If you have a newly split pair of numbers, look for the same pair elsewhere on the board to see if there is only one pair like them.
+If you have a newly split pair of numbers, look for the same pair elsewhere on the board to see if there is only one pair like them.
 If so, join them.
+In this example, the double blank domino has just been joined, because there's only one position for it.
+After that, you can treat all of its neighbours as newly split.
+Several of the neighbours form one/blank pairs, so look to see if there is only one pair like that left.
+In fact, the only one/blank pair left is in the bottom left corner, so you can join them.

+#### Rule 4: Duplicate Neighbours
+    0 2 1 2 x 0 2S1 2

+    0 2 0 1 x 0 2 0 1
+                ~
+    0 1 2 1 x 0 1S2S1

-4. If all of a space's available neighbours are the same, you know it will join one of them.
+If all of a space's available neighbours are the same, you know it will join one of them and use up the domino with those two numbers.
 Look for the same pair of numbers elsewhere on the board, and mark them as split.
+In this example, the top right corner is a two with a one on either side of it.
+You know that the two/one domino is going to go in that corner, either vertically or horizontally.
+Therefore, you can split the two and one in the bottom right corner, as well as several other two/one pairs.

+#### Rule 5: Shared Space
+    0 1 0 2 x 0 1 0 2
+                ~
+    2 2 2 1 x 2 2 2 1
+                ~
+    1 0 0 1 x 1 0 0 1

-5. If a pair of numbers appears more than once on the board, but all of the pairs share one space, then you know that space must join to the other number.
+If a pair of numbers appears more than once on the board, but all of the pairs share one space, then you know that space must join to the other number.
 Mark any other available neighbours as split.
+In this example, the double two domino must be in the group of three twos in the middle row.
+The two possible positions both use the middle two, so you know it won't join to the blank below or the one above, and you can mark those as split.

+#### Rule 6: Unique Pairs
+    0 0 1 x 0|0 1

+    1 1 0 x 1 1 0

-6. Look for unique pairs of numbers, and mark them as joined.
-(This is the tedious part, so I try to only require it a few times in each puzzle.)
+Look for unique pairs of numbers, and mark them as joined.
+(This is the tedious part, so I try to only require it a few times in each problem.)
+In this example, the only place with two blanks next to each other is in the top left corner, so you can join them.
+All problems will start solving with this rule or rule 4, but once you've started solving, it's faster to try the other rules before this one.

+#### Rule 7: Neck
+    0 3 1 1 3 x 0 3 1 1 3

+    2 2 1 0|0 x 2 2 1 0|0
+                    ~
+    3|3 2 2 2 x 3|3 2 2 2

+    0 1 0 1 3 x 0 1 0 1 3

-7. If two unsolved areas are joined by a narrow neck, you know that both areas must have an even number of spaces in them.
+If two unsolved areas are joined by a narrow neck, you know that both areas must have an even number of spaces in them.
 That will tell you where you can split or join the spaces in the neck.
+In this example, the unsolved areas at the top and bottom both have eight spaces in them, so the centre must be split.

+#### Rule 8: Guess
-8. If none of the other rules apply, guess at a domino's placement by marking a pair as joined.
+If none of the other rules apply, guess at a domino's placement by marking a pair as joined.
 If it later causes a contradiction, backtrack and mark it split.
 (This would be very frustrating when solving, so none of the problems in this collection require it.)

-The easiest puzzles in this collection only require a couple of these rules, and then the later puzzles require more and more different rules to solve.

 # Solutions
 ## Unmatched Donimoes Solutions ##